openshift/geard/README.md

 The gear daemon and local commands must run as root to interface with the Docker daemon and systemd over DBus.

-### What's a gear?
+### What's a container?

 A gear is a specific type of Linux container - for those familiar with Docker, it's a started container with some bound ports, some shared environment, some linking, some resource isolation and allocation, and some opionated defaults about configuration that ease use.
 Here's some of those defaults:

 1. **Gears are isolated from each other and the host, except where they're explicitly connected**

-   By default, a gear doesn't have access to the host system processes or files, except where an administrator explicitly chooses, just like Docker.
+   By default, a container doesn't have access to the host system processes or files, except where an administrator explicitly chooses, just like Docker.

 2. **Gears are portable across hosts**